berkinkinay/Developer-Workspace/README.md

 ### `MIT` ⚖️

 ## `Developer Side (Upcoming features)`💫
 This is for now...
 I am going to add new features and also new techs in it.
-There is gonne be my showcase like objects. some UI, UX stuff and also `especially focusing to  writing JavaScript and more that like I coded and developed. `
+There is gonne be my showcase like objects. some UI, UX stuf, page loader animations and also `especially focusing to  writing JavaScript and more that like I coded and developed. `

 ### `dev`
 Berkin Kınay 👤